 The bill amends the existing child care regulations in Michigan by adding a new section, 6b, which establishes the tri-share child care program within the Department of Lifelong Education, Advancement, and Potential.
-This program is a continuation of a pilot project initially funded under a previous law.
+This program is a continuation of a child care pilot project that was initially funded under a previous law.
 The bill also creates the tri-share child care fund within the state treasury, allowing the state treasurer to receive and manage funds for this initiative.
-The fund is designed to remain intact at the end of the fiscal year and is not subject to lapsing into the general fund.
+Importantly, any money in the fund at the end of the fiscal year will not lapse to the general fund, ensuring that it remains available for child care purposes.

-Additionally, the bill outlines the responsibilities of the Department of Lifelong Education, Advancement, and Potential regarding the administration of the tri-share care program and the funding of existing child care facilitator hubs.
-It allows for the potential funding of new hubs if there is sufficient financial support.
-Furthermore, it specifies that any child care facilitator receiving funds must operate as a nonprofit, limited liability company, C-corporation, S-corporation, or sole proprietor.
+Additionally, the bill outlines the responsibilities of the Department of Lifelong Education, Advancement, and Potential in administering the tri-share care program and funding existing child care facilitator hubs.
+The department is authorized to allocate funds to support these hubs, with the possibility of funding new hubs if there is sufficient financial support for all existing ones.
+Furthermore, it specifies that any child care facilitator receiving funds must operate as a nonprofit, limited liability company, C-corporation, S-corporation, or sole proprietor, thereby ensuring that the program supports a diverse range of child care providers.

 Statutes affected: